microsoft/SdnDiagnostics/.documentation/Get-SdnNetworkControllerState.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Get-SdnNetworkControllerState

 ## SYNOPSIS
-Gathers the IMOS dump files from each of the Network Controllers
+Gathers the Network Controller State dump files (IMOS) from each of the Network Controllers

 ## SYNTAX